philip-schrodt/CountryInfo-1/README.md

 (e.g. American Samoa, Christmas Island, Hong Kong, Greenland).
 It is internally documented and almost but not quite XML.

-Location on the web:  http://eventdata.parusanalytics.com/software.dir/dictionaries.html

 Files:

-CountryInfo.120116.txt: main file
+CountryInfo.120116.txt: initial version of file

+CountryInfo.140728.txt:
+Revision which has TABARI-style date restrictions on countries which became independent in the post-1989 period (mostly former Soviet Union and former Yugoslavia) plus some additional small corrections.

 format.rulers.org.pl:
 This Perl program translates one or more lines from the Rulers.org web site into the CountryInfo.txt format. rulers.org is almost but not quite consistent, so this was a utility used in the original development of the file; it might be useful for updates.

-dict.countrycodes.pl:
+translate.countryinfo.pl:
-This Perl program combines the generic international code file CountryCodes.txt and individual country files for the ICEWS countries, and produces a TABARI-compatible file International.draft.actors.
+This Perl program translates the CountryInfo.120116.txt file in a TABARI-compatible file CountryInfo.YYMMDD.actors with some duplicate detection.
+It has not been modified to work with the date-restricted country codes in